 The Psychology Department offers degree programs that serve a variety of constituencies, including students with a broad general interest in human behavior, students who are preparing for graduate programs in academic or professional psychology, students preparing for pre-professional employment in human services, and students who wish to teach psychology in secondary schools.
 The Department participates in the University-wide effort to assess its academic programs.
 Information on assessment plans, including goals, methods and outcomes is available at http://www.umflint.edu/assessment/.

 Programs in Psychology

-Six concentration programs are offered: the General Program in Psychology (Bachelor of Arts) , the Program in Research Psychology (Bachelor of Science) , the Applied Program in Psychology (Bachelor of Science) , the Honors Program in Psychology (Bachelor of Arts or Bachelor of Science) , and the Joint Program in Social Sciences with an Emphasis on Psychology (see “Social Sciences, Joint Program”).
-A Minor in Psychology and a Psychology Teacher’s Certificate Minor are also available.
+Seven concentration programs are offered: the General Program in Psychology (Bachelor of Arts) , the Program in Research Psychology (Bachelor of Science) , the Clinical/Community Program in Psychology (Bachelor of Science) , the Honors Program in Psychology (Bachelor of Arts or Bachelor of Science) , the Joint Program in Social Sciences with an Emphasis on Psychology (see “Social Sciences, Joint Program”) , the Joint Program in Philosophy and Psychology (see “Philosophy”) , and the Teacher’s Certificate Program (Bachelor of Arts) .
+Also offered is a Joint BS/MPA program.
+(See the “Graduate Study ” section of this Catalog.)
+A Minor in Psychology and a Teacher’s Certificate Minor in Psychology are also available.